 If you have a child with Asperger’s syndrome disorder — or think you might — you may have learned that pinpointing the issue isn’t always an easy thing.
 The process can also be confusing for parents since the Diagnostic and Statistical Manual of Mental Disorders replaced Asperger’s disorder with the umbrella diagnosis of autism spectrum disorder in 2013.
 Finding answers can be even trickier for girls, since the signs and symptoms are harder to identify in females.

 But for parents of children with Asperger’s, there is information and help out there to ease the stress and worry.
-Here’s a list of Asperger’s support groups for parents, websites and special needs organizations to explore and find some answers.
+Here’s a list of Asperger’s support groups for parents, websites and autism organizations to explore to find some answers.

 Support in southeast Michigan